opnsense/docs/source/manual/virtuals.rst

 NAT issues on XenServer
 -----------------------
-This issue has been reported to be solved by disabling cheksum offloading on both OPNsense domU and Vifs.
+This issue has been reported to be solved by disabling checksum offloading on both OPNsense domU and Vifs.

 ------------------